 What is a Sales Proposal?

 Sales proposals are documents used to win new business which outline a company’s products or services, costs, supporting content, and terms of sale.
 Proposals are solicited or unsolicited.
 A solicited proposal is one that a potential customer requests.
-This could be in the form of a Request for Proposal (RFP), which is a formal document that outlines what the customer is looking for.
-Or, it could be a proposal sent after a sales presentation or call with a sales rep.
+This could be in the form of a Request For Proposal (RFP), which is a formal document that outlines what the customer is looking for.
+Or, it could be a proposal sent after a sales presentation or a call with a sales rep.

 An unsolicited sales proposal is not requested but may interest the potential customer.
 This type of proposal is a way to introduce your company and products or services to a new potential customer.

 Sales Proposals: What Sales Teams Need to Know